- Complement levels in glomerular diseases

 - Lipoma: soft, mobile, monitor or elective excision

-- Laryngocele: midline, above thyroid cartilage, sensation of lump in throat; caused by repetitive blowing into a musical instrument, coughing.
+- Laryngocele: midline, above thyroid cartilage, sensation of lump in throat; caused by repetitive blowing into a musical instrument, coughing

 - Parathyroid masses: located in anterior cervical triangle, monitor PTH and serum calcium

-- Euthyroid sick syndrome: It involves the presence of abnormal thyroid function tests in the absence of thyroid disorders.
-It shows increased reverse T3, low T3, TSH and T4 are variable.
-It is seen in various disorders of the gastrointestinal, pulmonary, renal, cardiovascular and metabolic disorders and in sepsis, burns, trauma, starvation and malignancy.
-Thyroid function returns back to normal on recovery from the underlying condition.
+It is seen in gastrointestinal, pulmonary, renal, cardiovascular, and metabolic disorders, and in sepsis, burns, trauma, starvation, and malignancy.
+Thyroid function returns to normal after recovery from the underlying condition.

-- Untreated hypothyroidism during pregnancy is associated with miscarriages, preterm delivery, fetal death, PPH and mental retardation in newborns.
+Untreated hypothyroidism during pregnancy is associated with miscarriages, preterm delivery, fetal death, PPH, and mental retardation in newborns.

-- Cretinism: It is untreated congenital hypothyroidism.
-Causes include thyroid gland dysgenesis, iodine deficient diet (endemic cretinism), defects in thyroid hormone synthesis and transplacental passage of maternal blocking antibodies in autoimmune thyroiditis.
-It presents with delayed milestones, mental retardation, goitre and failure to thrive.
+It presents with delayed milestones, mental retardation, goitre, and failure to thrive.
 Treatment with oral thyroxine should be started immediately (within the first 15 days of life) to preserve neurological function.

-- Dopamine and glucocorticoids decrease TSH while total T4, total T3 and free T4 remain the same.
+Dopamine and glucocorticoids decrease TSH, while total T4, total T3, and free T4 remain the same.

 Roles of drugs used to treat thyroid storm